-Prices for mobile business app can vary.
+Prices for the mobile business app can vary.
 If you have a good idea of what you want an app to do for your business, then consider answering a few quick questions using LowCode Agency’s cost calculator.
 You’ll receive a fully-personalized quote on your dream app with zero commitments.

-As a business owner, given the potential returns you could make, mobile app development is likely one of the best investments you can make for the long-term.
+As a business owner, given the potential returns you could make, mobile app development is likely one of the best investments you can make for the long term.

 Frequently asked questions

 Mobile apps are extremely beneficial for businesses that require mobility by nature: small restaurants offering takeout orders, shipping companies tracking their vans, online platforms offering mapping features, and a lot more.
-If your customers or employees can consume your content or be more efficient on-the-go, having a mobile app is important to cater to their wants and needs specifically.
+If your customers or employees can consume your content or be more efficient on the go, having a mobile app is important to cater to their wants and needs specifically.

 The benefits of using mobile apps are varied.
-Depending on your use case, we’ve highlighted 9 benefits in this article: 1) boosting profits; 2) targeted marketing; 3) higher brand loyalty; 4) collecting user data; 5) improve customer service or internal communications; 6) improve logistics and processes; 7) increase brand credibility; 8) connect with customers and employees in ways that they prefer, and; 9) appeal to younger generations.
+Depending on your use case, we’ve highlighted 9 benefits in this article: 1) boosting profits; 2) targeted marketing; 3) higher brand loyalty; 4) collecting user data; 5) improving customer service or internal communications; 6) improving logistics and processes; 7) increase brand credibility; 8) connect with customers and employees in ways that they prefer, and; 9) appeal to younger generations.